-The role is defined in accordance with the International Professional Practices Framework (IPPF) of The Institute of Internal Auditors, as modified by the Act and Treasurer's instructions, and takes into consideration the type of audit activity, subject matter, elements of the internal control structure, and nature of the audit activity undertaken.
+The role is defined in accordance with the International Professional Practices Framework of The Institute of Internal Auditors, as modified by the Act and Treasurer's instructions, and takes into consideration the type of audit activity, subject matter, elements of the internal control structure, and nature of the audit activity undertaken.

-The Western Australia Auditor-General also has remit for the local government sector.
+The Western Australia Auditor-general also has remit for the Local Government sector.

-In South Australia, current legislation requires establishment of an audit committee under section 126 of the Local Government Act under section 126-Audit Committee; and in (4) the functions of an audit committee include section (c) reviewing the adequacy of the accounting, internal control, reporting and other financial management systems and practices of the council on a regular basis.
+In South Australia, current legislation requires establishment of an audit committee under section 126 of the Local Government Act under section 126-Audit committee; and in (4) The functions of an audit committee include section (c) reviewing the adequacy of the accounting, internal control, reporting and other financial management systems and practices of the council on a regular basis.

-However, only public corporations are required to have an audit committee and an internal audit function (Section 31 Public Corporations Act 1993).
+However, only public corporations are required to have an audit committee and an internal audit function (Section31 Public Corporations Act 1993 SA).
+At local council level, audit committees are open to the public, which is not the current practice in other jurisdictions.